originalphilip/VGRA/server/README.md

 ### Setup
-After unzipping the repository to your local machine, navigate to the server directory: cd server
+After unzipping the repository to your local machine, navigate to the server directory:
+'cd server'

 ### Installation
 Install the necessary pacakges required for the server:
+Make sure there is no current node_modules folder, if so delete this then do:
 'npm install'

 ### Running the Server
 To start the server:
 'npm start'

 This will launch the server on http://localhost:5000.

+If you already have something running on port http://localhost:5000, you can change this where http://localhost:5000 or port 5000 is defined in the code to another port number not being used.

 Make sure that the server is running to handle requests from the client

 ### Running the Scripts